IBM/cloudpakforapps-workshop/workshop/exercise-6/README.md

   * `incubator`: collections that are actively being worked on to satisfy the stable criteria.
   * `experimental`: collections that are used for trying out specific capabilities or proof of concept work.

-* Kabanero Collections include an Appsody stack, and a Tekton pipeline.
+* Collections include an Appsody stack, and a Tekton pipeline.

 ## Steps